lehner-lab/Scaling_Law/009_Exon_Inclusion_Across_Conditions/001_Brain_vs_Skin/002_Downstream_analysis.md

 # Downstream Analysis

-This document contains all the R code needed to process the `Tissues_Compared_Datasets.RData` file generated in the previous step and compare exon inclusion in brain and in skin.
+This document explains the code found in [002\_downstream\_analysis.R](002_downstream_analysis.R), which processes the `Tissues_Compared_Datasets.RData` file generated in the previous step to compare exon inclusion in brain and in skin.
+All the code in this document is written in R.

 ## Data processing in R